microsoft/coyote/docs/_learn/tutorials/hello-world-tasks.md

     }
 }
 ```

-The `static async Task Main()` method is the entry point to the program, as usual for a .NET executable.
+The `static async Task Main()` method is the entry point to the program, as usual for a .NET
-If you didn't want the program to be testable with `coyote test`, you could ommit the second method above,
+executable.
+If you didn't want the program to be testable with `coyote test`, you could omit the
-and simply write`Main()` as:
+second method above, and simply write`Main()` as:

 ```c#
 public static async Task Main()